Remote career navigation hub

 Most entry-level remote-job lists are too shallow: they optimize for low barriers to entry, not whether the role is legitimate or whether it still leaves you with a durable career path.
 This page focuses on entry-level remote and work-from-home role categories that are easier to break into but still worth evaluating through AI risk and long-term resilience.

-Why trust matters
+Why this matters

 How to use this page